Want to warn local developers that you won’t tolerate over-development?

 then go to the map page, select your local map and then the heritage overlay map.

 NOTE 2: Some community group members also use these signs at local auctions to create discussion and to let potential developers know that the local community is likely to oppose permit applications for inappropriate new development.

 So what’s “inappropriate”?
 The simplest definition is where the proposal doesn’t comply with the relevant guidelines and policies in the planning scheme, including neighbourhood character

 NOTE 3: Some auctioneers have attempted to intimidate objectors at auctions by threatening them with legal action if they attempt to “disrupt” the auction:

 “The law forbids an intending bidder or a person acting on behalf of an intending bidder from doing any thing with the intention of preventing or causing a major disruption to, or causing the cancellation of, a public auction of land.”

 However, land auction laws do not appear to prevent a passive display indicating community concern in the public interest about the potential for overdevelopment, and we know of no case where there has been any legal follow-up to such threats.

-Alternatively, you can also make your own placards quite cheaply – create your own design and wording on a computer, print & blow up at Officeworks, laminate at the library (to make waterproof) and stick or staple onto corflute or other backing.
-You can also join several A3 pages together to make one bigger sign.
+Alternatively, you can also make your own placards quite cheaply – copy our design and wording or create your own on a computer, print & blow up at Officeworks, laminate at the library (to make waterproof) and stick or staple onto corflute or other backing.
+You can also join several A3 pages together to make one bigger sign before you laminate it.